 M State is committed to providing an environment free of alcohol and illegal drugs for its students, employees and visitors.
-Therefore, the college prohibits the unlawful possession, use, manufacture or distribution of controlled substances, including alcohol and illegal drugs, by students and employees on its property, in college- or state-owned vehicles, or as part of any of its activities.
-Except as permitted by Minnesota State Board Policy 5.18, the possession, use, sale or distribution of alcoholic beverages and 3.2 percent malt liquor is prohibited at college-sponsored events on or off campus.
+Therefore, the college prohibits the unlawful possession, use, manufacture or distribution of controlled substances, including alcohol and illegal drugs as defined by law, by students and employees on its property, in college- or state-owned vehicles, or as part of any college sponsored activities.

+Except as permitted by Minnesota State Board Policy 5.18, the possession, use, sale or distribution of alcoholic beverages is prohibited at college-sponsored events on or off campus.